 - RoundTrip Elite

 They all cover trip cancellation, trip interruption, trip delay, missed cruise/tour connection, and change fee.
 For medical, they cover emergency medical accident and sickness medical expense, emergency dental, and emergency medical evacuation/repatriation.
 With these plans, you’ll also enjoy baggage and personal belongings protection and accidental death and dismemberment coverage.

-Beware of the Roundtrip Economy Plan unless you have alternate medical coverage – it only gives you $10,000 for medical treatment.
-The other two plans offer adequate coverage, though.
+Beware of the Roundtrip Economy Plan unless you have alternate medical coverage – it only provides $10,000 in medical coverage.
+The other two plans offer extremely solid coverage, though.
 Also, take note that these plans may not be available in all states.

 Note that trip insurance pricing depends on the cost of the trip since the cancellation and interruption coverage reimburses 100% (or in some cases, 150%) of total trip costs if you file a claim.
 For this reason, the trip insurance plans are more expensive than the medical plans.

-5. Allianz Travel Insurance
+9. Allianz Travel Insurance

 - Emergency medical and dental

 - Baggage loss/damage

 This plan comes with $2,000-$15,000 per insured in trip cancellation/interruption insurance, $50,000 per insured in emergency medical coverage, and $500,000 per insured in emergency medical transportation.
 These limits are also per trip, not per year!
 So, if you travel multiple times a year, we think you get a great value for your money.